Eric the Victorious: Adam of Bremen

 Adam characterises Eric as a heathen and initially very hostile to the Christian religion.
 Nevertheless, a number of missionaries were at work during his reign, foreigners as well as some belonging to recently converted Nordic families.
 Among them was Odinkar the Elder who preached in Funen, Zealand, Scania and Sweden.
 Eventually Eric agreed to baptism, presumably while staying in Denmark; and if so he was the first Swedish king to do so.
 Due to that significant event, missionaries were allowed to sail over from Denmark to Sweden where they "worked valiantly in the name of the Lord".
 After some time, Eric is said to have forgotten the Christian faith and reverted to the religion of his ancestors.
 When Eric died, Sveyn Forkbeard returned from exile and regained Denmark.
 He also is alleged to have married Eric's widow (whoever she was), mother of Eric's successor King Olof.
 Thus an alliance between the Swedish and Danish royal houses was created.

 Adam's account seems to date the death of Eric the Victorious between 992, when the accession took place in Poland of his ally Boleslaw I (above), and 995, when his son Olof's coinage began in Sigtuna.
 According to Snorre Sturlasson, Eric died in Uppsala.
 Discrepancies between Adam's account and other sources have led to a variety of interpretations among Swedish historians, especially about Eric's marriages.
+The details on his conquest of Denmark have been questioned.
+However, historian Sture Bolin considers it likely that the Swedish conquest of Denmark did occur, since it is supported by two independent sources (Saxo Grammaticus and Adam of Bremen, who got the information from the Danish king Sweyn II).
+Bolin also argues that Eric's invasion of the Holy Roman Empire (as described by Adam of Bremen), virtually requires Eric to have been the king of Denmark.

-The details on his conquest of Denmark have been questioned, since they are not supported in other source material.
-According to a recent evaluation, however, "that is not unlikely, at least if we consider it a loose suzerainty over powerful Danish lords".
-At any rate, a comparison between Adam's records and Nordic sagas gives a lasting picture of Eric as a warlike and successful ruler.
+According to a recent evaluation by Harrison, the conquest "is not unlikely, at least if we consider it a loose suzerainty over powerful Danish lords".